The History of the Martin D-45

 1968 Martin D-45

-Vintage D-45s are broadly categorized into the "Pre-War" models from 1933 to 1942, the reissued models from 1968 to 1969, and those from the 1970s onward.
+Vintage D-45s are broadly categorized into three periods: the "pre-war" era from 1933 to 1942, the reissue period from 1968 to 1969, and the 1970s and beyond.

 However, due to restrictions under the Washington Convention, Martin was forced to switch from Brazilian to Indian rosewood in 1970.
 Consequently, only the 229 guitars produced during the two-year period of 1968 and 1969 (67 in 1968 and 162 in 1969) feature the same Brazilian rosewood as the original model.